Skip to main content

 THROUGH YOUR PURCHASES

 Buy locally produced food and merchandise.
 This reduces the amount of energy required to transport products and it keeps money in your community, making it stronger.
-Developing this habit is also a good defense against the possible future complications of peak oil { 2005/06-14/peak-oil-article.htm } because it recognizes the need for peak oil because it recognizes the need for relocalization Joining a CSA is a great way to buy local food.
+Developing this habit is also a good defense against the possible future complications of peak oil and is a step towards reducing your exposure to a food crisis.
+Joining a CSA is a great way to buy local food.

 Buy paper products that use recycled paper.
 It takes less energy to turn recycled paper into new products than to make new paper from virgin trees.
 Look for high percentages of "post consumer content" when you buy paper products, including toilet paper and facial tissues Don't buy paper products from companies that refuse to use post-consumer paper.
 You can also try to get more mileage out of the paper you use—when you write or print on paper, use both sides.
 Use of recycled paper is not a small issue—the paper industry is the third greatest contributor to global warming emissions.